marcinguy/cyanogenmod-stagefright/README.md

 New challenge ... exploit stock Samsung ROM Android 4.4.2

+Had to compile gdbserver and/or GDB since Termux does not work on Android <=5

 Currently stuck at it ... seems like Samsung remove libc symbols and modifies a lot ... dont see the memcpy call that overwrites